-Cleaning the interior
+Cleaning the Interior

-- 1. Unplug refrigerator or disconnect power. - Hand wash, rinse, and dry removable parts and interior surfaces thoroughly.
+- 1. Unplug refrigerator or disconnect power. - 2.
+Hand wash, rinse, and dry removable parts and interior surfaces thoroughly.
 Use a clean sponge or soft cloth and a mild detergent in warm water. - 3.
 Inside the refrigerator, use a warm water and baking soda solution consisting of approximately 1-tablespoon (15ml) baking soda to 1 quart (1 liter) of water.
 This solution cleans and neutralizes odors.
-Rinse and wipe dry. - 4.
-Leave an open box of baking soda in the refrigerator and freezer to help prevent odors.
+Rinse and wipe dry.